search

 Sustainable Finance Expert, FS-UNEP Collaborating Centre for Climate and Sustainable Energy Finance

 Sebastian Rink works as a Sustainable Finance Expert at the Frankfurt School – UNEP Collaborating Centre for Climate & Sustainable Energy Finance at Frankfurt School of Finance & Management.
-In this role, he leads projects on green and sustainable finance in private and public institutions, conducts research in the field of sustainable finance, and provides trainings on sustainable finance topics.
+In this role, he leads projects on green and sustainable finance in private and public institutions, conducts research in the field of sustainable finance, and provides training on sustainable finance topics.
 Sebastian contributed to the development of the EU Taxonomy as an additional expert to the Technical Expert Group on Sustainable Finance.
 He has been involved in outreach to the German industry on the EU Taxonomy and develops solutions to increasing access to the EU Taxonomy for various stakeholder such as asset managers, banks and SMEs.

 Sustainable Finance Manager, FS-UNEP Collaborating Centre for Climate and Sustainable Energy Finance